Verity is a physics with teaching BSc (Hons) graduate. In her spare time, she likes to cook, read and play video games.

 Once you're finished writing, then it's time to go back, fix all of those typos and worry if you have all of your commas in the correct place.
 Usually, no matter how many times you read through it, you realize there's an error in it only after you've published it for everyone to see.

 Whether you are writing a factual article or a creative story, you are going to need reliable references that you can look to.
-Using references is very important, it makes the difference between a low quality and high-quality information article, it also makes the difference between a realistic plot or character and a poorly developed setting or character.
+Using references is very important; it makes the difference between a low-quality and high-quality information article, and it also makes the difference between a realistic plot or character and a poorly developed setting or character.

-Encyclopedia online is a well trusted, free database that references over 100 sources.
-They have an easy to use the search bar and have won 2 awards for their information services.
+Encyclopedia online is a well-trusted, free database that references over 100 sources.
+They have an easy-to-use search bar and have won two awards for their information services.

-When using Write or Die, you write into the applications text window, you set the number of words you want to write, and the pace that you want to write.
-Then you can either choose to be punished (via the sounding of claxons etc) if you do not hit your word count in the desired time or if you slow down too much, or you can choose to be rewarded with nice sounds as a reward upon hitting your goals.
+When using Write or Die, you write into the application's text window, and you set the number of words you want to write and the pace that you want to write.
+Then you can either choose to be punished (via the sounding of claxons, etc.) if you do not hit your word count in the desired time or if you slow down too much, or you can choose to be rewarded with nice sounds as a reward upon hitting your goals.